Werocky/ezWh/ApiTestReport.md

 # Integration approach

-    The integration approach used is Bottom Up: step 1: DB classes tested, which are the interfaces to DB; step 2: API class tested using multiple classes test units
+    The integration approach used is top down: step 1: API testing following the use cases in the official requirements, verifiying the application logic; step 2: testing of DB operations.